fire-ant/capd/README.md

-### CAPI CLUSTER-API Infrastructure Provider Chart
+### CAPI CAPD Infrastructure Provider Chart

-This chart is derived from the cluster-api infrastructure provider of the [Cluster API](https://cluster-api.sigs.k8s.io) project
+This chart is derived from the capd(docker) infrastructure provider of the [Cluster API](https://cluster-api.sigs.k8s.io) project

 see https://github.com/kubernetes-sigs/cluster-api